Ztkent/data-manager/README.md

 // TODO:
+- require login for crawl/random/export/visualize
+- serve a strict robots.txt.
+Bing already found us.
+Likely the github ref link.
+- Fix the Cert.
+Its for ztkent.com, not data-manager.ztkent.com
 - add collected files tab
 - cleanup, remove and files for users not active in db for 3 days
-- require login for crawl/random/export/visualize